-The target population can be viewed as a 'snapshot' of all medium and heavy duty CMVs on the road at a particular point in time.
+The target population of the survey can be viewed as a 'snapshot' of all medium and heavy duty CMVs on the road at a particular point in time.
 This report describes the overall design of the study, the methods used to collect the data, and the estimation and tabulation processes.
 Highlights from the analyses are contained in the body of the report.
 Tables of the results of the study have been reported to the Federal Motor Carrier Safety Administration under a separate cover.

-To obtain a copy of the full report, Seat Belt Usage by Commercial Motor Vehicle Drivers (SBUCMVD) 2008, contact Martha Threat, FMCSA Share the Road Safely Program Manager, at 202-366-0627 or Martha.Threatt@dot.gov
+To obtain a copy of the full report, Seat Belt Usage by Commercial Motor Vehicle Drivers (SBUCMVD) 2009, contact Martha Threat, CMV Safety Belt Program Manager at (202) 366-0627 or email Martha.Threatt@dot.gov